powsybl/powsybl-open-rao/docs/parameters/implementation-specific-parameters.md

 - **Default value**: 5
 - **Usage**: If `add-unsecure-cnecs` is enabled, a CNEC will be considered unsecure if its margin is lower than `margin-limit`.

-#### PST regulation parameters

-##### psts-to-regulate

-- **Expected value**: a map with string keys (each being the identifier of a PST in the network) and string values (each being the line secured by the regulated PST)
-- **Default value**: empty map
-- **Usage**: List of PSTs to regulate at the end of curative optimization if a FlowCNEC defined on any of their associated elements is overloaded and is the most limiting element.

 ### Marmot Parameters extension

 #### number-of-cnecs-to-add-per-virtual-cost-name